DriveCode: Domain Specific Numerical Encoding for LLM-Based Autonomous Driving: Experiments

 \subsection{Ablation Studies}

-We conducted ablation studies to examine the role of numeric information, comparing fully numeric input and output (\textbf{DriveCode}), text input with numeric output (\textbf{Variant}), and text input and output without number projector (\textbf{Text}).
+We conducted ablation studies to examine the role of numeric information, comparing fully numeric input and output (\textbf{DriveCode}), text input with numeric output (\textbf{Variant}), numeric input with text output (\textbf{variant2}), and text input and output without number projector (\textbf{Text}).

 Compared with \textbf{Text}, enabling numeric regression at the output side (\textbf{Variant}) reduces numeric errors, indicating that supervising numbers directly is beneficial.
-Further enabling numeric conditioning at the input side (\textbf{DriveCode}) yields the best point and speed accuracy on DriveGPT4-V2 and the best overall performance on DriveGPT4, demonstrating that the aligned numeric stream improves both representation and generation of continuous driving signals.
-The detailed results are in Table \ref{tab:traj_l2_omnidrive}, \ref{tab222} and \ref{tab333}.
+In contrast, \textbf{Variant2}, which only enables numeric conditioning at the input side, achieves limited improvements and even shows performance degradation on several metrics, suggesting that input-side numeric representations alone are insufficient for stable continuous signal prediction.
+Further enabling numeric conditioning at both the input and output sides (\textbf{DriveCode}) yields the best point and speed accuracy on DriveGPT4-V2 and the best overall performance on DriveGPT4, demonstrating that the aligned numeric stream improves both representation and generation of continuous driving signals.
+The detailed results are in supplementary material.